 LiveHealth Online is a convenient way to have a face to face interaction online with a doctor when you need care but can't reach your regular doctor after hours, on holidays or on weekends.
 LiveHealth Online should be used for non-urgent medical situations like colds, sore throats, or the flu.
-LiveHealth Online from Empire BlueCross BlueShield is available 24/7 and effective January 1, 2018 the co-payments for in-network participating doctors/providers are as described on page 32.
+LiveHealth Online from Empire BlueCross BlueShield is available 24/7 and there is no co-pay for this service.
 The online doctor can diagnose, treat and, if state regulations allow, prescribe medications.